Partition (law): Pennsylvania Partition Example

-California, USA
+California

 Partition in kind is favored, Cal.
 Civ.
 Proc.
 Code § 872.810, but partition by sale is allowed if a partition by sale maximizes the market value of the subject property(s).

 In many cases, a two-step process may be required: (1) a trial, during which oral and documentary evidence is heard, and either affirms or denies the right of the moving party to effect a partition of the subject property(s), and, if affirmed, results in an interlocutory judgment (sometimes called a "first interlocutory judgment"), and (2) particularly in a contested partition, an evidentiary hearing (also a trial), usually after the property(s) have been appraised by experts, and during which trial additional oral and documentary evidence is heard, the property(s) are ordered divided and awarded proportionally where possible, including cash compensation where proportional division is impractical or impossible (sometimes called a "second interlocutory judgment").
 The division usually requires the employment of experts such as engineers and surveyors, and the preparation of special reports (which include conveyance deeds and easement deeds).
 As a final act, the court, in a hearing (not a trial), will accept the special reports and order that these be executed by a title company, which will also effectuate "recordation" of the conveyance and easement deeds (any cash compensation due any of the parties will also be effectuated within the escrow).

 Once the court has determined that real property is to be partitioned, the court is authorized to appoint a Partition Referee for the purpose of handling the actual partition of the property.
 The Court’s interlocutory judgment may order either division of the property or sale of the property (with later division of the sale proceeds).
 In either case, a Partition Referee is appointed to carry the interlocutory judgment into effect.
 The Partition Referee may be authorized to employ attorneys, surveyors, real estate broker, engineers, and the like.
 The sale by the Partition Referee can be made by either public auction or private sale, whichever is more beneficial to the parties.
 The most common method of sale of real property is by private sale with the assistance of a real estate broker for advertising the property.
 Sales by Partition Referees must be confirmed by the court before becoming final.
 At the confirmation hearing, the court may confirm the proposed sale, reject the proposed sale, or allow higher bids for the property through an over-bidding process.
 The Partition Referee is given authority to execute documents as required to conclude a sale that is confirmed by the Court.